Iribov/xiphium-documentation/blog/2025-06-20-Xiphium-W25-Update/Index.md

 :::

 :::info
 A total of 67 files were modified.
-Most of which are
+Most of which are to update variable declaration.
 :::

 <!--truncate-->